rlee-aviatrix/chargepoint/README.md

 - From the AWS Management Console, find all route tables for the transit VPC.
 - For each route table:
   - Check for static routes pointing to VGW.
-  - Check the route propagation setting for the VGW (whether Yes or No).
-  - Record the settings.
-They should remain the same after the migration.
+    - Record these routes.
+They should remain unchanged after the migration.
+  - Check the VGW route propagation setting and note any route tables where it is set to Yes
+    - After detaching and reattaching the VGW, VGW route propagation will be set to No. You will need to manually set it back to Yes if required.

 #### Detach Spokes From Transit On Old Controller